Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

         void transpose_submit(int M, int N, int A[N][M], int B[M][N]);

-Do <span>*not*</span> change the description string (“`Transpose submission`”) for your `transpose_submit` function.
+Do <span>*not*</span> change the description string (“`Transpose submission`”) for the `transpose_submit` function.
 The autograder searches for this string to determine which transpose function to evaluate for credit.

 ### Programming Rules for Part B

--   Your code in <span>trans.c</span> must compile without warnings to receive credit.
+-   Code in <span>trans.c</span> must compile without warnings to receive credit.

--   You are allowed to define at most 12 local variables of type `int` per transpose function.
+-   Allowed to define at most 12 local variables of type `int` per transpose function.

--   You are not allowed to side-step the previous rule by using any variables of type `long` or by using any bit tricks to store more than one value to a single variable.
+-   Not allowed to side-step the previous rule by using any variables of type `long` or by using any bit tricks to store more than one value to a single variable.

--   Your transpose function may not use recursion.
+-   The transpose function may not use recursion.

--   If you choose to use helper functions, you may not have more than 12 local variables on the stack at a time between your helper functions and your top level transpose function.
-For example, if your transpose declares 8 variables, and then you call a function which uses 4 variables, which calls another function which uses 2, you will have 14 variables on the stack, and you will be in violation of the rule.
+-   If choosing to use helper functions, may not have more than 12 local variables on the stack at a time between the helper functions and the top level transpose function.
+For example, if the transpose declares 8 variables, and then call a function which uses 4 variables, which calls another function which uses 2, it will have 14 variables on the stack, and it will be in violation of the rule.

--   Your transpose function may not modify array A. You may, however, do whatever you want with the contents of array B.
+-   The transpose function may not modify array A. It may, however, do whatever with the contents of array B.

--   You are NOT allowed to define any arrays in your code or to use any variant of <span>malloc</span>.
+-   NOT allowed to define any arrays in code or to use any variant of <span>malloc</span>.

 Evaluation
 ----------

-This section describes how your work will be evaluated.
+This section describes how the work will be evaluated.
 The full score for this lab is 53 points:

 -   Part A: 27 Points